Access Your Event Recordings in Media Hub Using Direct Link

 Downloading files

-Files in the Media Library can be downloaded by hovering over the card to reveal the download icon, then clicking it to start the download.
+Files in the Media Hub can be downloaded by hovering over the card to reveal the download icon, then clicking it to start the download.

 Filters

-The Media Library includes filtering options to help manage displayed files and sessions, located in the upper right corner.
+The Media Hub includes filtering options to help manage displayed files and sessions, located in the upper right corner.

 Show segmented files